eikek/sharry/docs/cli.md

     http://localhost:9090#id=JNDKvZahrw5wmcN9Mxc2jOdLfOrOnkyzB3Sco

 The last url is the public url, if the upload is published.
-There are options to specify properties for the upload:
+There are options to specify properties for the upload.

-- description
-- validity
-- max downloads
-- password

 You can pass everything to the command or use defaults from the config file.

 ```
 $ sharry --help